topher235/neon-drifter/tasks.md

 ## Pause Menu

-- [ ] Create a Paused scene that gets displayed when the game is paused
+- [X] Create a Paused scene that gets displayed when the game is paused
-- [ ] Fix player movement so that it does not follow when player clicks Pause button
+- [X] Fix player movement so that it does not follow when player clicks Pause button
+- [ ] Fix scene unpausing instead of immediately going to main menu

+## Main Menu

+- [ ] Add checkmark to Daily Challenge button that is visible when the daily is completed

 ## Settings